 A tendency to completely avoid any feelings or thoughts about the event

 These are called maladaptive coping strategies because they serve either to push out of awareness any memory of the traumatic event, or to give you a false sense of accomplishment.
 Unfortunately, such strategies serve no purpose in helping you integrate the trauma into your sense of self.
+For example, if you use alcohol or marijuana to reduce your anxiety, you might feel better as long as you are using the substance, but, because you are just chemically inducing a state of dissociation, the underlying trauma will not be healed and will stay in the shadows to haunt you.

 Remember—an event is traumatic because it disrupts your previously secure sense of self.
 Consider that wild animals live with a sharp awareness of perpetual danger, yet most people live with a naive—and deceptive—sense of safety and security to the point of denying their basic vulnerability and fragmented sense of self.
 So when something disastrous happens, the psychological damage from the shattering of one’s illusions about life and identity may be more problematic than any physical damage.

 Healthy adaptation to the trauma therefore involves reorganizing your attitudes about your being and your purpose in the world.
-In fact, this explains why some people who experience a trauma come away from it as “changed” persons with a new sense of purpose in life.[1,2,3]
+In fact, this explains why some people who experience a trauma come away from it as “changed” persons with a new sense of purpose in life.[4,5,6]

 Of course, not everyone is so profoundly changed; most people simply get back to life as usual, feeling perhaps just a bit more practical or realistic about their lives than they felt before the trauma.